-Foster carers provide temporary homes for children and young people who are subject to Child Protection Orders.
-The children range from newborns to teenagers, and may stay for a night, a few weeks, or for years.
+Foster Carers provide safe and temporary homes for children and young people who are subject to Child Protection Orders.
+The children and young people range from newborns to teenagers, and may stay for a night, a few weeks, or for years.

-We are always looking for people who are able to provide a secure, nurturing environment, and the willingness to take on a challenging, yet immensely rewarding role.
+We are always looking for caring and resilient people who are able to provide a secure, nurturing environment, and the willingness to take on a challenging, yet immensely rewarding role.

-Kinship carers provide care to children in their extended family, community or cultural network.
+Kinship Carers provide care to children in their extended family, community or cultural network.
 A significant relationship must already exist in order to become a Kinship Carer.